List of Contents

 Also follow our European Interrailing route if you’re hoping to show the kids some other fantastic European countries

-If you’re planning a trip to Milan with kids then make sure you pin for later.
+If you’re planning a trip to Milan with kids then make sure you pin for later to plan your perfect family holiday Milan.